bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/04-excercise-my-first-app.md

 ???

 The goal of each exercise in this course is to create a folder you could publish to a server.
-Given that at the end of each exercise you can run a local server with a tool like `serve` in the built folder to see what it'd be like published.
+Given that at the end of each exercise you can run a local server with a tool like `serve` in the built (i.e. output) folder to see what it'd be like published.

 ---